nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Filters all persons whose tags contain any of the specified keywords.
 The filtering is case-insensitive.

-Format: `filter t/KEYWORD t/[MORE_KEYWORDS]...`
+Format: `filter r/KEYWORD`

-* Filters all persons whose tags contain any of the specified keywords.
+* Filters all persons whose role contain any of the specified keywords.
-* The search is case-insensitive. e.g `t/friend` will match `t/Friend`
+* The search is case-insensitive. e.g `r/florist` will match `r/Florist`
-* The order of the keywords does not matter. e.g. `t/friend t/colleague` will match `t/colleague t/friend`
-* Only full words will be matched e.g. `t/col` will not match `t/colleague`
+* Only full words will be matched e.g. `r/ven` will not match `r/vendor`

-Example: `filter t/friends t/family` Lists all persons in the address book whose tags match any of the specified keywords.
+Example: `filter r/vendor` Lists all persons in the address book whose role are vendors.

 ### Exiting the program : `exit`